mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

   ```bash
   wget "https://downloads.d2iq.com/dkp/v2.2.0/dkp-catalog-applications-charts-bundle-v2.2.0.tar.gz"
   ```

-  If you installed MetalLB on the cluster that you're upgrading prior to DKP version 2.2, you will need to detach MetalLB from the cluster prior to upgrading.
+  <p class="message--note"><strong>NOTE:</strong> Beginning with DKP version 2.2, MetalLB is no longer managed as a catalog application.
+If you installed MetalLB on     the cluster that you're upgrading prior to DKP version 2.2, you will need to detach MetalLB from the cluster prior to upgrading..</p>

   1. Pause the helm release.
   ```sh
   kubectl -n kommander patch -p='{"spec":{"suspend": true}}' --type=merge helmrelease/metallb